 T599 Master's Degree Comprehensive Review

-T599 Master's Degree Comprehensive Review is taken during the final semester of the master's degree in music theory.
+T599 Master's Degree Comprehensive Review is taken during the final semester of enrollment in the master's degree in music theory.
 It allows the department to assess comprehensively the qualifications of the student for the master's degree.
-By the third Monday of the semester (normally around January 24 for the spring semester) the student should submit to the music theory office a portfolio containing the following items:
+By the third Monday of the semester (normally around January 24 for the spring semester) the student should submit a portfolio containing the following items:

 1. One major course project from each of the following categories: